 Camouflage that's effective for the environment where you'll be shooting can depend on the terrain and the season.
 Do your homework, and see what works the best.
 The hunting industry already has made a plethora of products available solely for the purpose of going undetected by wild animals, so take a look at what's available among hunting supplies.
 Scent-masking sprays, shampoos and laundry detergents are favorites among deer hunters, and many of the qualities that make a good hunter translate seamlessly into being a successful wildlife photographer.

-For lots more information on photography and wildlife, follow the links on the next page.
+For lots more information on photography and wildlife, follow the links below.